omise/omise-go/README.md

 ## API version

-You can choose the API version to use with Opn Payments.
+You can choose the API version to use with Omise.
 Each new API version has new features that might be incompatible with previous versions.
-You can change the default version by visiting your Opn Payments Dashboard.
+You can change the default version by visiting your Omise Dashboard.

-The version configured here will have higher priority than the version set in your Opn Payments account.
+The version configured here will have higher priority than the version set in your Omise account.
 This is useful if you have multiple environments with different API versions for testing. (e.g., Development on the latest version, but production is on an older version).